Java Darleen Villano

 About me

 I was born in the Philippines and moved to California when I was young.
 I grew up in California, and did most of my school there.
 I graduated from the University of California, Berkeley with a B.A. in Mathematics and a Logic minor in Spring 2019.
-I started at the University of Connecticut in Storrs as a mathematics Ph.D. student in Fall 2019.I recently attended the New England Recursion and Definability Seminar at Dartmouth College and gave a talk there on some of my current work.Outside of math, some of my hobbies include makeup, fashion, collecting cute items (stationary, plushies, etc.), and playing games.
+I started at the University of Connecticut in Storrs as a mathematics Ph.D. student in Fall 2019.I recently attended the South Eastern Logic Symposium (SEALS) at University of Florida and gave a talk there on some of my current work.Outside of math, some of my hobbies include makeup, fashion, collecting cute items (stationary, plushies, etc.), and playing games.

 Research interests